maminnas/airflow-docker/README.md

-Juky 24th, 2024
+# Airflow Docker
 This is a template on how to setup Airflow with docker trying to add more to it as I learn along the way. e.g. external executers, docker oeprators, kubernetese pods, aws(MinIO), ML flows etc.
+This project was done on July 24th, 2024 mostly following documentations of (Apache Airflow website)[https://airflow.apache.org/].

-# Install Airflow
+## Install Airflow
 We can either install it using python and pip or install docker and use the official the airflow container (or can even make images from source files on git with our own changes added) (Link)[https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html]

 We are focusing on dockerized version of airflow